FelipeKatao/Py.Html/README.md

     html.createNewElement(data._localHtmlFiles[0],"#Topo","div",10,"Py.Html")
     html.CreateMenuHtml(data._localHtmlFiles[0],"#menu",12):
 ```
-well in this code we create
+well in this code we create one div call "#topo" and menu call "#menu", in line 10 and 12 respective,  the function *CreateMenuHtml* create a nav

 [^1]:The Base code: Is your Html with structure ( head, body) good defined, navs, body this basic Html without Css.
 <!--stackedit_data: